Hindenburg Research: Additional reports

 Hindenburg also issued reports concerning the online betting operator DraftKings, the geothermal power plants company Ormat Technologies, electric car company Mullen Technologies, and a Chinese blockchain and cryptomining firm named SOS.

-In March 2023, Hindenburg released a report on Jack Dorsey's Block, alleging overstated user counts, accounts being used for illegal activities, a potential investigation from the SEC, and failing to ban fraudsters from its platform.
-This immediately led to a 22% drop in the company's shares before a partial recovery later in the day.

 In June 2023, Hindenburg released a report on Dozy Mmobuosi's Tingo Group, where they accused the company of vast amounts of fraud, including misrepresentation of the founder's educational credentials and the existence of many aspects of the business.
 The report questioned the legitimacy of the company's financial reports and alleged that many of Tingo's claimed partners were not in fact partnered with Tingo.
 NASDAQ-listed shares in Tingo Group plunged in value after the report.
 The company denied the Hindenburg claims, which it said contained "errors of fact" and "misleading and libellous content", and appointed lawyers White & Case to review the claims.
+In September 2024, Mmobuosi was ordered by a US district court to pay a fine of $250mn following an SEC civil complaint.

 In August 2023, Hindenburg released a report on Freedom Holding, leading to an investigation by the Department of Justice.
+An external review conducted by the law firm Morgan, Lewis & Bockius and the forensic accounting firm Forensic Risk Alliance concluded that the allegations made by Hindenburg Research were not supported by evidence.

 In August 2024, Hindenburg disclosed a short position in Supermicro, alleging accounting failures ("red flags").
 The next day, Supermicro said it would delay the filing of the annual report, causing its stock to collapse over 25%.
 The U.S. Department of Justice opened a preliminary probe into the company a month after the report, according to The Wall Street Journal.
 In October 2024, Supermicro's auditors, Ernst & Young resigned after raising significant concerns over the company's internal controls, board independence and accounting practices, which led the company to lose a third of its market value.